Mitsubishi Heavy Industries : Bombardier exits commercial aviation with sale of regional jet business to Mitsubishi | MarketScreener

 The proceeds exceeded some analysts' expectations.

-"It generates a return better than we had anticipated and ends the company's exposure in a programme which we believe was a drag on earnings," AltaCorp analyst Chris Murray said in a note.
+"It generates a return better than we had anticipated and ends the company's exposure in a program which we believe was a drag on earnings," AltaCorp analyst Chris Murray said in a note.

-Bombardier has an additional $400 million liability from residual value guarantees provided to airlines on the regional jet programme.
+Bombardier has an additional $400 million liability from residual value guarantees provided to airlines on the regional jet program.

 Bellemare said he did not see a "problem" gaining regulatory approval.